KarelZe/edu/advanced-machine-learning/01_self_test.md

 ## RNNs / GRUs / Bidirectional LSTMs

 * F: _Explain RNNs._

+TODO:

+- RNNs maintain an internal memory about the world (weights assigned to different pieces of information) to help perform its classification.
+- A hidden state computed in a previous step e. g. timestep is fed back to the next step.

+- The most basic form of RNNs is called vanilla RNN and has a similar structure to standard neural networks.

+Improvements of RNNs over Standard Networks
+- RNNs can be handle variable length input and output
+- Standard networks do not share previously learned features across different positions in a given text.

+- RNNs can be extended to a LSTM.
+RNNs can only overwrite their memory in an fairly uncontrolled fashion.
+LSTMs solve the vanishing gradient problem of RNNs.
+The vanishing gradient problem is the increasing difficulty of back propagating to the first layers with an increasing depth of the network.

 * F: _Explain GRUs._
 * F: _Explain Bidirectional LSTMs._
 * F: _Explain Differences between RNNs and GRUs._